melanieclarke/asdf/docs/asdf/extending/use_cases.rst

 In order to support a new compression algorithm for ASDF binary blocks, we need to implement the `~asdf.extension.Compressor` interface and install that in an extension.

+..
+   Numbering is broken here - there are 2 1s.

 1. Select a 4-byte compression code that will signify the compression algorithm.